smithy-lang/smithy-rs/design/src/rfcs/rfc_0020_endpoints_20.md

 ### Context Aware Endpoint Traits

 An alternative design that could provide more flexibility is a context-aware endpoint trait where the return type would give context about the endpoint being returned.
-This would, eg. allow a customer to say explicitly "don't modify this endpoint":
+This would, for example, allow a customer to say explicitly "don't modify this endpoint":

 ```rust
 enum ContextualEndpoint {